daulvec/VtMB---Fashionista/CustomizeList.md

 I added a mod that has random crazy talk, and notifications show up in the corner of the screen.

 I find this hilarious and it works well with the vibe of the Clan, but I can see it being annoying for some people, if you would like to turn this off you can just disable the

 `Malkavian Whispers`

-Mod is the Left Panel of Mod Organizer.
+mod in the left panel of Mod Organizer.

 ![Malkavian Whispers Location](img/Whispers.png)